duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

 # DuckDuckHack - Code Style Guide

-This document outlines some language specifc guidelines for formatting your code and also highlights best practices, and things to avoid.
+This document outlines some language specific guidelines for formatting your code and also highlights best practices, and things to avoid.
 In any large open-source project, maintainability is of utmost importance, so a style guide is necessary to help our contributors write clean, readable and maintainable code.

 ## General

 - **Indent with 4 spaces** (soft tabs)

     All DuckDuckHack code should be indented with four spaces.
 Be sure to configure your text editor to insert four spaces when you press the tab button - this is referred to as a "soft-tab".
-If you are correcting the indentation of a file, please submit that change in a seperate pull request.
+If you are correcting the indentation of a file, please submit that change in a separate pull request.
 It is important that code reviewers are able to easily differentiate between functional and stylistic changes.

 - **Document your code**

     Well-documented code helps others understand what you've written.
-It's likely that somone else will read your code and might even need to change it at some point in the future.
+It's likely that someone else will read your code and might even need to change it at some point in the future.
 Comments should primarily document the intent of the code.
 Reviewers are much more effective when they know exactly what you were trying to do.
 Meaningful variable names also help to document your intent.

 - **Writing meaningful commits**